July 9, 2025 | Selling

 If you wish to reduce or avoid Capital Gains tax, you will want to:

 Consider if your property qualifies based on duration of ownership and usage of the farmland as a Qualified Farm Property.
 If so, this will open up doors for you, meaning a portion or the entire amount (in some cases) will be taken off your taxes.
-There is something in Ontario called a Lifetime Capital Gains Exemption, and it can protect up to $1.25 million in profits from farmland (if you qualify).
+There a program in Ontario called a Lifetime Capital Gains Exemption, and it can protect up to $1.25 million in profits from farmland (if you qualify).

-Then this process is much easier because you can title transfer the property over to an immediate family member and or a spouse.
-This process is often referred to as a rollover, and it will delay the taxes until they sell in the future.
+What if you are Passing the Farm to a Family Member? — Then this process is much easier because you can title transfer the property over to an immediate family member and or a spouse.
+This choice is often referred to as a rollover, and it will delay the taxes until the new owner chooses to sell in the future.

 HST or GST on Farmland Sales

-Ontario’s harmonized tax rate is 13% and whether this is something charged at the time of the sale depends on what you are selling, who you are selling to and how the land is used.
+Ontario’s harmonized tax rate is 13% and whether this is something charged at the time of the sale depends on what you are selling, who you are selling to, and how the land is used.

 Selling Bare Farmland to a Farmer

-If part of what you are selling qualifies as an ongoing farm business then you and the buyer can file whats called a GST44 form, which will assist in the chances of a tax-free transaction- however, at least 90% of the farming assets such as the (land, barns/auxiliary buildings and or equipment) must be included in the sale.
+If part of what you are selling qualifies as an ongoing farm business then you and the buyer can file what’s called a GST44 Form, which will assist in the chances of a tax-free transaction- however, at least 90% of the farming assets such as the (land, barns/auxiliary buildings and or equipment) must be included in the sale.

 Thinking about buying a rural home?
 Check out these related blogs next!